nlp_intro

 5. Loss vs. performance

-All these comparisons give us a measure of error of our model, that is how well our model corresponds to the real (true) phenomenon that we are modelling.
+All these comparisons give us a measure of error of our model, that is how well our model predicts the real (true) events that we are modelling.
 We measure the error in different contexts for different purposes.

 1. On the train set -> loss, training error for setting model parameters (weights)